-In addition, in December 2009, the EPA published its findings that emissions of GHGs present an endangerment to public health and the environment, which has allowed the EPA to adopt and implement regulations that restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
+In December 2009, the EPA published its findings that emissions of GHGs present an endangerment to public health and the environment, which has allowed the EPA to adopt and implement regulations that restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
 For example, the EPA adopted regulations under Prevention of Significant Deterioration ("PSD") and Title V permitting programs for GHG emissions from certain large stationary sources.
+In June 2014, the U.S. Supreme Court held that GHG emissions alone cannot trigger an obligation to obtain a federal air permit, but the Court upheld EPA's authority to regulate GHG emissions from major stationary sources where emissions of traditional criteria pollutants exceed federal permitting thresholds.
 In November 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 These requirements became applicable in 2012 for emissions occurring in 2011.
 The Underlying Properties may be subject to these requirements or become subject to them in the future.
-And in March 2014, the Administration announced several components of its methane reduction strategy that apply to the oil and gas industry.
+And in May 2016, the EPA finalized rules to reduce methane emissions from new, modified or reconstructed sources in the oil and gas